 • How many people live in your home.

-When you’re getting a new air conditioner, it’s important to know:
+When you’re installing a new air conditioner, it’s important to be aware:

-• Older air conditioners are classified around 8-9 SEER.
+• Older air conditioners are rated around 8-9 SEER.

 • Modern air conditioners start at 13 SEER.
-Ones installed in the southwest and southeast must be a minimum of 14 SEER due to U.S. Department of Energy requirements.
+Ones installed in the southwest and southeast must be at least 14 SEER due to U.S. Department of Energy requirements.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.

 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.